-One of my favourite soups – and you know just I loooveee pretty much all the soups that one can make!
+One of my absolute favourite soups – and you know just I loooveee pretty much all the soups that one can make!
 This is of course, especially the case in winter.
 But even in summer nothing beats a chilled gazpacho in my view.

-Minestrone is fairly simple, there are loads of ways to prepare it, some add bacon (I obviously don’t as I don;t eat meat).
-Some like it with pasta, some prefer it without, the vegetables can vary too: courgette, bell pepper, spinach – they are all interchangeable as well as the different types of beans you can use.
-My advice is to use whatever you have got at home.
-It’s a good way use up whatever bits and pieces you might have, so in that sense Minestrone is such a waste fighter.
+Minestrone is a fairly simple soup to make.
+There are loads of ways to prepare it.
+Some add bacon (I obviously don’t as I don;t eat meat).
+Some like it with pasta, some prefer it without.
+The vegetables can vary too.
+A few, such as courgette, bell pepper and spinach are all pretty interchangeable as well as the different types of beans you can use.
+My advice is to use whatever you have at home.
+Making this soup is a good way use up whatever bits and pieces you might have lying about.
+In this sense Minestrone is such a good waste fighter.

-It’s super nutritious as well and if you don’t add the pasta, you can practically eat as much as you want without worrying too much about your weight.
-I add the half a teaspoon sugar because in my view it takes a little bit off the sharpness of the tomatoes and makes them less acidic in flavour.
+This simple minestrone soup is super nutritious as well and if you don’t add the pasta, you can practically eat as much as you want without worrying too much about your weight.
+I add a half a teaspoon sugar because in my view it takes a little bit off the sharpness of the tomatoes and makes them less acidic in flavour.
 You’ll find no difference in the taste however, as you are using a small amount.

-Also, I prefer it less thick so I add 2 litres of vegetable stock to it to thin it down.
-But if you prefer it thicker just use 1.5 litres.
+Also, I prefer this particular soup less thick.
+So I add a good 2 litres of vegetable stock to it to thin it down.
+But if you prefer it thicker, you can just use 1.5 litres.

 Very simple, Italian Minestrone, naturally vegan and delicious.

 - 3 garlic cloves minced

 - 2 celery sticks sliced